eveith/wzann/README.md

   * Freeze C++ API
   * Freeze CLI invocation API

+## Installation and Requirements

+wzAnn requires the following tools and libraries to be present:

+  * CMake
+  * A modern C++ compiler that understands C++14
+  * wzalgorithm >= 0.8
+  * LibVariant >= 1.0.0
+  * Boost >= 1.54.0
+  * (Optional) GTest, the Google Unit Testing framework
+  * (Optional) Bats, to test the CLI utilities

+Building wzAnn is very straightforwards:

+    mkdir Build && cd Build
+    cmake ..
+    make && make test && make install

+You should check for additional cmake command flags, though.

 ## License

 wzAnn is licensed under GNU GPLv3.
 See the file `COPYING` for details.